 - Reduced subscription rates for all AHA print journals.

 - Priority registration and housing for Scientific Sessions and International Stroke Conference.

 - Reduced registration fee to the AHA Scientific Sessions and other AHA sponsored conferences.

 - Opportunity to serve as a Mentor in the Mentoring for Professionals program.

 - Access to the FAHA Lounge at Scientific Sessions.

 - 8" X 11" Fellowship certificate suitable for framing.

 - Complete roster of council Fellows (by request only).

-AHA Fellows elected through the Council on Epidemiology and Prevention are required to maintain membership at the Premium Professional or Premium Professional Plus level.
+AHA Fellows elected through the Council on Epidemiology and Prevention are required to maintain partner status at the Premium Professional or Premium Professional Plus level.
 Failure to meet this requirement will render your FAHA status inactive.

 American Heart Association Professional Partners @Model.Item.RenderHeadingSizeTag("h2")>